theonlyhanss/theonlyhanss/README.md

 <table>
 <tr>
 <td>
-A Human from Earth, and just call me as Hans.
+A Human from Earth, and just call me as Han.
 </td>
 </tr>
 </table>